sonaliprasadika/thermal-comfort-prediction-model/README.md

 ## 🔗 Dependencies and Setup

-Following tools and libraries are required for setting up the project.
+The following tools and libraries are required for setting up the project.
 ### 1. Install Python version 3.x

 - [x]  Install latest python version from [here.](https://www.python.org) 3.10.12 is recommended